shopware5/shopware/UPGRADE-5.4.md

 ### Additions

+* Added assertRequiredPluginsPresent to Shopware\Components\Plugin like in legacy Shopware_Components_Plugin_Bootstrap
 * Added possibility to enable/disable forms without having to delete them
 * Added pagination to the attribute filter of the product stream configurator
 * Added `json` attribute for snippets in `Enlight_Components_Snippet_Resource`